fwi/sbtreeconf/README.md

 Using a tree structure for configuration facilitates and promotes test driven development.
 The branches in this project show this process where each branch is a step that delivers a functional and testable product.

+Manually defining the `AutoConfiguration` classes to import was done up to the branch `spring-boot-3 `.
+This approach was abandoned in favor of `@EnableAutoConfiguration` due to concerns that auto-configured security features might be missed when manually defining the `AutoConfiguration`.
+The test-classes still use excludes for `AutoConfiguration` in several places to speed-up the tests.

 Branches:

   - view from bottom to top in [all branches](https://github.com/fwi/sbtreeconf/branches/all)